leonardinius/leonardinius.github.io/_posts/2014-08-06-devops-101-on-saltstack-example.md

  - Mapping all different kinds of topology to constraints of new platform
  - Ensuring non-functional requirements still stand true
  - We want to make small confident steps and polish later.
-Therefore we are unwilling to throw away all existing infrastructure, security configuration, instance inter communication schemes et cetera.
+Thus we are unwilling to throw away all existing infrastructure, security configuration, instance inter communication schemes et cetera.
 We do it as we need to (or are forced to by two previous bullet points).